Suryaprakash-G26/mentorstudent/README.md

-# Hall Booking & Creation System
+# Mentor-Student Node.js App

-Welcome to the Hall Booking & Creation System!
-This Node.js project allows users to book and create halls for various events.
+Welcome to the Mentor-Student Node.js App repository!
+This project is designed to facilitate mentor-student interactions.

 ## Overview

-The Hall Booking & Creation System is designed to simplify the process of booking and creating halls for events.
-Whether it's a conference, wedding, or any other gathering, this system streamlines the reservation process.
+The Mentor-Student Node.js App is a web application built with Node.js, Express, and MongoDB.
+It allows mentors to connect with students.

 ## Usage